mithril-security/blindai/docs/docs/advanced/build-from-sources/server.md

     sudo apt-get install az-dcap-client
     ln -s /usr/lib/libdcap_quoteprov.so /usr/lib/x86_64-linux-gnu/libdcap_quoteprov.so.1
     ```
     We can then build the server using :

     ```bash

-    cd server
     just build

     # for generating the manifest file
     just generate-manifest-dev
     ```

 The manifest will be generated at the build process and will serve as essential to the remote attestation process: